Five Days in Verona and Padua

 From Giardini dell’Arena to Piazza Eremitani

-As we crossed the bridge on Corso di Popolo, we saw a delightful garden or park on our left and the tower of the chapel just behind it.
+As mentioned above, one of the first things we saw as we crossed the bridge on Corso di Popolo, was a lovely garden, Giardino dell’Arena and the tower of the chapel just behind it.
+At the end of the day we spent about an hour there taking photos.

 Padua Centro